AIoTES/SIL-Bridge-OpenIoT/README.md

 #  OponIoT Bridge
-OpenIoT bridge is a plug-inbased component in SIL.
+OpenIoT bridge is a plugin based component in SIL.
 The purpose of OpenIoT is two folded: (i) upstreaming and downstreaming messaging (ii) translating messages.

 ## Getting stated
 After deploying SIL component in AIoTES 2.0, the OpenIoT bridge must be installed inside the docker component (i.e., inermw-container).
 Following files need to be copied in their respective docker directories